Lord Edmund Mallory Senior

 - Only Known by Their Nickname: Wraith treats her code name as though it was her given name.

 - Samus Is a Girl: At no point before her very last appearance in The Second Raid was it even hinted she was a woman.
 Even when her voice mask malfunctions and we see her long hair and red eye through a rip in her mask, it is still unclear if she is a woman or only a younger, more stylish man.

 - The Stoic: She doesn't emote very much.
 Even after being drugged by Leonard and while watching Kaname breaking down, she just looks unsettlingly serene.
 Crosses into The Comically Serious when she trolls Sousuke.

 - Stalker Without a Crush: Though assigned as Kaname's Mysterious Protector, she's also taken to stalking Sousuke to trigger his paranoia for amusing results.

 - Teeth-Clenched Teamwork: Has to work with Sousuke at first, reflecting the problems between Mithril's Tactical/Intelligence Divisions, but she eventually grows out of it.

-- Big Damn Heroes: Led the op to get the ARX-8 to Sosuke after what happened in Chofu.
+- Big Damn Heroes: Led the op to get the ARX-8 to Sousuke after what happened in Chofu.

 Research and Development Division

-A Whispered genius who works with Dr. Painrose in R&D with Tessa.
+A Whispered genius who worked with Dr. Painrose in R&D with Tessa.
 He's the one who oversaw the research on the ARX-7 Arbalest before he killed himself.

-- Posthumous Character: Bani was dead years before FMP started.
+- Posthumous Character: Bani died shortly before the series starts.